-Since its conception the whole event has escalated to include fun runs for the children, 5K race and the Walking Half Marathon with numbers totalling over 6,000.
+Since its conception the whole event has escalated to include a 1.5 mile fun run, 5K race and the Walking Half Marathon with numbers totalling over 7,000.

 The long standing route for the half marathon on the Redbourn side of St Albans became unavailable after the Buncefield Oil Depot explosions and fire of December 2005.
 A subsequent route including a section through the central shopping area of St Albans (some runners commented on the hills!) was replaced by the course that took place in the pleasant lanes towards Bedmond.
 As of 2013 we announced our new course that is equally as rewarding!!
 Click here to download our new route map.
 It is marshalled by local groups of volunteers from schools and sporting organisations.
-More than 80 national as well as local charities have benefitted from the £780,000 raised.
-Charities to have benefitted are Aspire, BHF, Clic Sargent, Grove House, ABC Scanner Appeal, NSPCC, Willow Foundation and Everyman to name but a few.
-Our chosen charities for 2014 are Headway Hertfordshire and Renaissance: St Albans.
+More than 80 national as well as local charities have benefited from the £780,000 raised.
+Charities to have benefited are Aspire, BHF, Clic Sargent, Grove House, ABC Scanner Appeal, NSPCC, Willow Foundation and Everyman to name but a few.
+Our chosen charities for 2017 was Rennie Grove Hospice Care.

 Included in the entrants now are a good number of faster runners and a new men's course record was set in June 2011 by David Michinson of 1:09.58 and remains unbeaten.

-We had a record number of entries for the Half Marathon in 2014 after our route change and sold out for the first time ever!
-The overall event had 6,244 people signing up across the 5 events.
+We had a record number of entries for the Half Marathon in 2017!
+The overall event had 7,065 people signing up across the 5 events.

-Half Marathon and 5k competitors have chip timing attached to their race number and all entrants still receive a medal and T shirt as well as a welcome ice lolly.
+Half Marathon, Walking Half and 5K competitors have chip timing attached to their race number and all entrants still receive a medal and T shirt as well as a welcome ice lolly.

 Despite all technology it seems that its still the simple things in life that give the most pleasure!!